 |How will my child be included in activities outside the school curriculum including educational visits?||At Corley Centre, every student has the opportunity to access educational visits, including a residential visit to Plas Dol-y-Moch in North Wales.No student is excluded from activities at Corley Centre.

-Clubs take place during the lunch hour and after school.
+Clubs take place during the lunch hour.

 Students also have the opportunity to participate in Forest School activities.

 |What support is there for my child’s overall well-being?||We have a robust Safeguarding Policy and protocol in place.
 Students’ health and well-being is paramount.We work closely with external agencies, other schools and the Local Authority.
 We also work closely with Social Services in particular the Children’s Disability Team.